ckeditor/ckeditor5/docs/installation/integrations/drupal.md

 ### Activation

-CKEditor&nbsp;5 Premium module for Drupal requires an active license key.
+CKEditor&nbsp;5 Premium module for Drupal requires an active license key and a few more pieces of information to activate.

+{@img assets/img/drupal_general_settings.png 810 Drupal dashboard.}

 Please follow the {@link support/license-key-and-activation License key and activation} guide to find out how to obtain the key and activate the license.
 You can also use the {@link @trial guides/overview Premium features Free Trial} to obtain a commitment-free, 30-day trial key.
 Once you have the key ready, in the Drupal dashboard go to the CKEditor&nbsp;5 Premium module configuration.
 In the **General Setting** section, paste the key in the **License key** input box.

-{@img assets/img/drupal_general_settings.png 810 Drupal dashboard.}
+{@img assets/img/drupal_license_key.png 623 Drupal license key.}

 Next, use the information obtained from the [CKEditor 5 Dashboard](https://dashboard.ckeditor.com/) and fill in the following fields in the Drupal module's **General Settings**.
+You will find the key generator in the Access credentials tab of the Environment section.
+You will find the EnvironmentID below the Environment name on top of this section in the dashboard.

-{@img assets/img/drupal_authorization.png 786 Drupal dashboard.}
+{@img assets/img/drupal_authorizations.png 786 Drupal dashboard.}

 You can find more details of this process in the [Adding credentials to Drupal](https://www.drupal.org/docs/contributed-modules/ckeditor-5-premium-features/how-to-install-and-set-up-the-module#s-adding-credentials-to-drupal) guide on the Drupal website.